wsmd/react-use-form-state/README.md

 ### Advanced Input Options

 `useFormState` provides a quick and simple API to get started with building a from and managing its state.
-It also supports [HTML5 from validation](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation) out of the box.
+It also supports [HTML5 form validation](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation) out of the box.

 ```jsx
 <input {...password('password')} required minLength="8" />